-Gas prices have inched up another seven cents in Tampa Bay, though some relief could be in sight.
+Gas prices up 7 cents in Tampa but relief in sight